wfau/aglais-testing/README.md

 ## Installation

 ### Requirements Installation

 To use the GDMPBenchmarker, first install the requirements:

         pip install -r pip-requirements

-### Installing GDMPBenchmarker
+###  GDMPBenchmarker Install

 Optionally, you can install the GDMPBenchmarker:

         python3 setup.py install

-Or you can use it by just running the gdmp_benchmark
+Or you can use it by just running the gdmp_benchmark.py module

 ## Usage